 There are 4 main testing techniques:

-Molecular Test (RT-PCR /TMA) or PCR Test are regarded as the gold standard.
+PCR Tests are regarded as the gold standard.
 PCR tests have the lowest levels of false negatives and false positives.
 PCR tests are accepted throughout the world by all countries for travel certification purposes and for occupational health.
 The Express PCR Test provided by Nomad uses a 2-stage collection and external registered laboratory to test all our clients samples.

 Rapid Antigen tests are the new rapid antigen testing system which provides rapid results with accuracy levels that are the closest to the PCR test.
 The Rapid Antigen Test can provide a result within 15 minutes and can be suitable for travel to those countries requiring a negative COVID test only (not a negative PCR test).
 Due to it’s rapid result, the Rapid Antigen Test is also ideal for occupational health and return to work purposes.